AUYUITTUQ NATIONAL PARK

 Distance: 12.1km to camp on the Turner Glacier across from the Parade Glacier; 20W 402055 E, 7398108 N, 820m

-In the distance, like a shark fin rising out of water, Mt.
+In the distance, like a shark fin rising out of the water, Mt.
 Loki slowly comes into view.

 Day 6.
 Traverse Turner and Parade Glacier to Summit Lake